About Wineries, Wine Tasting & Tours, and Wine Festivals

 Yakima Valley Community College

-At Yakima Valley Community College, you can obtain an Associate in Arts And Sciences Degree in Vineyard Technology or Winery Technology.
+At Yakima Valley Community College, you can obtain an Associate in Arts And Sciences Degree in Vineyard and Winery Technology.
 After completing the program, students will have developed a diversified knowledge of viticulture, enology, mathematics and applied sciences that provides them the skill sets to be a valuable asset for any perspective career path or as a transfer to a 4-year university, such as Washington State University.

 Washington State University